-Personally, I hate calling customer support and avoid it if I can.
-So I wanted to see if our agents could relate to the people they are servicing.
-I asked agents to tell me about a time they had a need to call support.
-But none of them ever did.
-This was really important to understand, and one of my biggest design challenges.
+These agents are young, mostly tech savvy.
+When I asked them to tell me about a time they had a need to call support, not just for travel, for anything - they looked at me and laughed.
+None of them ever did.
+Personally, I also don’t like to call support and avoid it if I can.
+But this was really important to understand, and one of my biggest design challenges.
 I was designing tools for customer support agents, a role I was struggling to understand, and they were servicing Expedia customers, people they couldn’t fully understand.

 The project could of ended here.
 But agents are just one side of the equation.

 My AHA Moment

 While working on this project, I attended the UIE conference organized by Jared Spool, and participated in Kim Goodwin’s workshop about scenarios.
 Suddenly I realized, we’ll never have a good design unless we test a full scenario, including what the caller feels about how the agent greets her.
 What if callers think it’s creepy the agent knows so much about them before starting the conversation?
 What if they feel Expedia is acting like a big brother?